 - Place the brisket in the Traeger smoker along with the aluminum cup filled with water.
 Check the cup every 1½–2 hours to make sure there‘s water inside.
 There is a saying for smoking meat: “If you’re looking, you’re not cooking.”
 To avoid opening the smoker while it’s cooking, use a temperature probe.
 With the probe inserted, the temperature of the brisket from the fridge is 40ºF (4ºC).
 You don’t need to warm up the brisket to the room temperature prior to smoking.

 - When the internal temperature of the brisket reaches 170ºF (77ºC), about 5 hours later, take it out of the smoker.

 - Tightly wrap the brisket in butcher paper.

-- After 1 hour, take brisket out of ice chest and remove it from the paper.
+- After 1 hour, take the brisket out of ice chest and remove the paper.

-- Slice brisket against the grain.
-Serve with your favorite BBQ Sauce.
+- Slice the brisket against the grain.
+Serve with Franklin’s BBQ Sauce or your favorite sauce.